 Recently, in 2022, the tower underwent renovations, and the restaurant, in particular, received significant improvements.
 Positioned at an elevation of 109m, the restaurant offers an amusing and unique dining experience with its rotating floor, allowing visitors to enjoy panoramic vistas as they dine.

-Many locals go to Alay Bazaar for its good quality meat, fruit and vegetables.
-It’s apparently where the president also does his food shopping so it’s known to be incredibly well regulated and only stock the best quality foods.
+Many locals go to Alay Bazaar for its high-quality meat, fruit, and vegetables.
+It’s reputedly where the president does his food shopping, so it is well-regulated and known for stocking the best quality foods.

 Just like all bazaars, prices can be negotiated.
 If you don’t like to haggle, take an Uzbek friend or accept you’ll pay a little extra.
 In any case, the atmosphere at Alay Bazaar is friendly enough just for a stroll around and a glance at the rainbow of fruits and vegetables they sell.